dusanerdeljan/tensor-math-library/README.md

 ## Lazy evaluation

 Lazy evaluation means that an expression is evaluated as late as possible, meaning an expression will be evaluated when assigned to Matrix object.
-All the lazy evaluation function live in ```tml::lazy``` namespace and all the overloaded operators are also lazily evaluated.
+All the lazy evaluation functions live in ```tml::lazy``` namespace and all the overloaded operators are also lazily evaluated.

 ```cpp
 #include "include\tml.hpp"